madsolar8582/twitchspellcheck/readme.md

   A directed acyclic word graph (DAWG) compresses identical branches of a trie which lead to the same suffixes.
   Another option is to convert the trie into a bitwise trie and do all operations using bits.
   This would allow for parallelized searching and can be executed quickly on out-of-order CPUs using special instructions in some of the recent instruction sets.
-  It is also possible to change the implementation to solely rely on Levenshtein Distance, but the runtime may get slower as you have to iterate through the dictionary calculating distances and then check whether or not it is below the maximum threshold.
+  It is also possible to change the implementation to solely rely on Damerau-Levenshtein Distance, but the runtime may get slower as you have to iterate through the dictionary calculating distances and then check whether or not it is below the maximum threshold.

-  Another thing is that as is, my spelling corrector is dumb as it solely relies on distance and has no context to find results.
-  This leads to a large number of possible corrections which are equally valid replacements based on the 3 rules of the problem.
-  To fix this, it would be interesting to "train" the corrector by feeding it large amounts of text to learn about the words it has in its dictionary, then search using Bayes' Theorem.
-  Granted, this would increase the pre-processing time and the memory used, but it would produce more accurate results.
-  Currently, I output at most 10 suggestions returned from the search function as the problem states that there doesn't have to be only one output (it says can).
-  Since the search function can return a lot of results, sometimes the most likely word isn't output to the user (it is still in the set of results), but it is better than being bombarded by hundreds of possible suggestions.
-  In interest of full disclosure, it is possible for the generator program to pick a word from the dictionary and mangle it so much, that the distance limit I have set in the search function will not be able to reconstruct the word.
-  To alleviate this, the limit can be increased, but that will increase the amount of time taken to search for a given word and increase the number of possible corrections returned.